apache/pulsar/site2/docs/helm-deploy.md

 #### Components

-The Pulsar Helm chart is designed for production usage.
+The Pulsar Helm Chart is designed for production usage.
 It deploys a production-ready Pulsar cluster, including Pulsar core components and monitoring components.

 You can customize the components to be deployed by turning on/off individual components.